 Check your examination centre one day before to avoid last moment rush

-Be sure about the examination centre in case there are 2 or more centres or schools by the same name
+Be sure about the examination centre in case there are 2 or more centres or schools with the same name

 Revise the major formulae and short notes

 Be calm and confident

 Strictly follow the guidelines related to dress code, stationary items, etc.

-Carefully read the instructions given of question paper
+Carefully read the instructions given on question paper

 Fill all the information correctly

 Read the questions carefully and mark right, cross and circle as per the level of difficulty

-First solve all those questions in which you are confident i.e. those marked right, then those marked with a circle and at last the crossed ones.
+First solve all those questions for which you are confident, i.e., those marked right, then those marked with a circle and at last the crossed ones.

-Fill the answer in case if you have done ample questions
+Fill the answer if you have done ample questions

-First complete all those questions which are marked right, then go for circle one then at last crossed one
+First complete all those questions which are marked right, then go for circled ones, and at last crossed ones